tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 There are only 10 kinds of people in this world: those who know binary and those who don't. 🤖
+⚡ AI Joke of the Day: 🤖 Hey, wanna hear a joke?
+Parsing HTML with regex. 🤖

 ---